rahulc07/Tucana/README.md

 ## Whats different?
 This is based on Linux from scratch 11.1, yes that linux from scratch.
 Following that is a by the book yet minimal BLFS install, with any desktop or GUI you can wish for.
 The /usr/share/doc folder is basically empty (like it is with a lot of my other projects) and it uses less than 2GB of space!
 (With xfce) and it obeys to standards

+## Install????
+Check the wiki on the top bar

 # Package Manager
 This distro uses the Mercury Package manager it is entirely coded in bash and basically just untars files for simplicity.
 Making packages is as easy as DESTDIR installing into a folder and taring it (you can add a depends file).